a blog

 I’m glad to see the fragments are on display and also that this area of the city is being promoted, but I have a hard time shaking the feeling that a one-artifact museum like this isn’t going to be very successful.
 Maybe the west wing of the compound which isn’t part of the museum as it’s currently configured can help out with that.
 A space for rotating shows could be a good draw.

 I was worried that the AC wouldn’t be able to keep up with the sunlight, which is why I went back on a hot sunny day.
 As I noted above, all was well, at least when there wasn’t a crowd inside.
-That said, I still think shades would be a good addition, if only for the viewing. ↩
+That said, I still think shades would be a good addition, if only to improve the viewing. ↩